snap-stanford/ogb-web/_docs/kddcup2021/participate.md

 - **Team name:** Try to come up with a unique name!
 - **Password:** Come up with a complex password (minimum 10 characters) that cannot be guessed easily.
 This password will be used to verify that you (not others) are making the test submissions with your email address.
     - **Important: Please do not use your personal password as we won't hash it!**
     - **Note:** This password can be as random as it can be.
-You will get a response email recording this password, so you do not need to memorize it (as long as you keep the response email).
+You will get a response receipt email recording this password, so you do not need to memorize it (as long as you keep the receipt email).
 - **Google group subscription**: From each team, we require at least one email address to be subscribed to our **[Google group](https://groups.google.com/g/open-graph-benchmark)**.
 We will use the group to make any announcements.
 - **Team member information:** For each member, we require
     - Full real name